0xADE1A1DE/Borrowed-Time/README.md

 # Borrowed Time
 _~5 minute read_

-An in-chip countermeasure for static side-channel analysis attacks built for deployment in FPGAs.
+An in-chip countermeasure against static side-channel analysis attacks, built for deployment in FPGAs.

 ### Basic principles of use and security relevance
 Static side-channel analysis exploits leakage of circuit state elements while their stored values are not changing.
-Typically inducing such a state requires stopping the circuit input clock.
+Typically, inducing such a state requires stopping the circuit input clock.
 Our countermeasure serves to monitor the clock signal and upon detecting a stop condition, immediately wipe sensitive register contents in a secure manner.

 ## Paper report
 These designs are artefacts of research that has been published in a paper titled _On Borrowed Time – Preventing Static Side-Channel Analysis_, to appear in [NDSS '25]([https://www.usenix.org/conference/usenixsecurity23](https://www.ndss-symposium.org/ndss2025/)).
 Preprint available online [here](https://github.com/0xADE1A1DE/Borrowed-Time/...) or [arXiv]([https://arxiv.org/abs/2211.01109](https://arxiv.org/abs/2307.09001)).